ElijahHCO/Portfolio/README.md

 Tomorrow i plan to fill out my "Interests" and "Resume" pages.
 As well as, start the process of adding a "Contact" page.

 I have had a little trouble today getting things lined up properly and I dont entirely understand how to make things mobile compatible,  but i hope to have clear questions for my support staff and classmates tomorrow.

+2/25/2022

+Today is day two of my portfolio build.
+I have spent most of the morning/early afternoon perfecting my home page layout, while also making small changes to the format of my nav bar.
+I think i'm satisfied with the layout of the page, but i do have some work to do on the nav bar.

+I am going to spend the rest of the afternoon/evening working on the "Interests" and "Resume" pages.